 The Trust does not conduct any operations or activities.
 The Trust's purpose is, in general, to hold the Royalties (described below), and to distribute to the Trust unitholders cash that the Trust receives in respect of the Royalties after the payment of Trust expenses.
 The Trustee performs certain administrative functions in respect of the Royalties and the Trust units.
+The Trustee has no authority or responsibility for, and no involvement with, any aspect of the oil and gas operations on the properties to which the Royalties relate.
 The Trust derives all or substantially all of its income and cash flows from the Royalties, which in turn are subject to the hedge contracts described in this report.
 The Trust is treated as a partnership for federal income tax purposes.

-Initially, the Trust owned royalty interests in the 14 Producing Wells described in the Prospectus (the "Producing Wells") and royalty interests in 52 horizontal natural gas development wells to be drilled to the Marcellus Shale formation (the "PUD Wells") within the "Area of Mutual Interest," or "AMI", in which ECA presently holds approximately 9,300 acres, of which it owns substantially all of the working interests, in Greene County, Pennsylvania.
-The Area of Mutual Interest consists of the Marcellus Shale formation in approximately 121 square miles in Greene County, Pennsylvania.
+Initially, the Trust owned royalty interests in the 14 Producing Wells described in the Prospectus (the "Producing Wells") and royalty interests in 52 horizontal natural gas development wells to be drilled to the Marcellus Shale formation (the "PUD Wells") within the AMI, in which ECA held approximately 9,300 acres, of which it owned substantially all of the working interests, in Greene County, Pennsylvania.
+The AMI consisted of the Marcellus Shale formation in approximately 121 square miles in Greene County, Pennsylvania.